mipwise/mip-opt/1_introduction/1_mathematical_formulation/README.md

 the objective function, it's very common to go back and define new decision variables or modify the definition of existing ones.

+Later in this program, we will discuss more about how to write formulations, including best practices and good style.

 ------------------------------------------------------------------------------
 Before going into any further theoretical details, let's break the ice by formulating a baby problem that has only three variables and one